top of page

 Myth 1: AAC is a "last resort".

-It’s completely natural for parents to hope speech will come on its own.
 Many families worry that trying AAC too early might take away from that goal, but research shows the opposite.

 AAC can be introduced at any stage to give children a way to express themselves before frustration builds.
+Early access gives them a voice now, while also supporting future speech and language growth.

 Myth 2: AAC will stop my child from talking.